DavidBuchanan314/rabbit_r1_boot_notes/README.md

 The Preloader loads the `lk`, `tee` (ATF), and `gz` GPT partitions into memory, and verifies their signatures.

+(TODO: move some of this "overview" stuff into the subsections below)

 ## BROM

 The CPU starts in AArch32 mode.